 Organic foods are becoming more popular.
 Have you wondered what the difference is between organic and non-organic foods?
 People choose organic foods for different reasons.
 Read on to learn all about organic foods.

 What’s the difference between organic and non-organic foods?

 The difference between organic and non-organic (conventional) food has to do with how food is produced.
-For example, organic food like vegetables, fruit, eggs, milk and meat is produced without:
+For example, organic foods like vegetables, fruit, eggs, milk and meat are produced without: